napari/docs/docs/plugins/advanced_topics/widget_communication.md

 (widget-communication)=

-# Accessing docked widgets
+## Widget communication

-Sometimes more complex workflows require access to other docked widgets, sometimes from other plugins, created by other developers.
+Sometimes complex workflows require access to other docked widgets, information from other plugins, which may be created by other developers.

-## Accessing plugin widgets `viewer.window.add_plugin_dock_widget`
+## Access another plugin widget with `viewer.window.add_plugin_dock_widget`

-If a plugin widget is already docked in the viewer, calling the `add_plugin_dock_widget` method will return the existing widget instance.
+If a desired plugin widget is already docked in the viewer, calling the `add_plugin_dock_widget` method will return the existing widget instance.

-This is the most convenient way to access a plugin widget that is required by your plugin.
+If the desired widget is absent, it will be created and added to the viewer.
-Because if the widget is absent, it will be created and added to the viewer.
+`add_plugin_dock_widget` is the most convenient way to access a plugin widget that is required by your plugin.

-## Accessing widget by name `viewer.window.get_dock_widget`
+## Access a widget by name with `viewer.window.get_dock_widget`

-If you need to access a widget, but without creating it, you can use the `get_dock_widget` method.
+If access a target widget, but without creating it, use the `get_dock_widget` method.
-The `get_dock_widget` method allows you to retrieve a docked widget by its name.
+The `get_dock_widget` method returns a docked widget by its name.

-This method returns the `QtViewerDockWidget` associated with the widget, or `None` if the widget is not found.
+This method returns the `QtViewerDockWidget` associated with the widget, or `None` if the widget is not found or does not exist.

-To access the original widget, you can use the `inner_widget` method of the `QtViewerDockWidget`.
+To access the target widget, you can use the `inner_widget` method of the `QtViewerDockWidget`.

 This method allows accessing non-plugin widgets added to viewer using the `add_dock_widget` method.